Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Experiments

-In Table~\ref{tab:gcg} we compare our approach, which learns the LMM without any grounding supervision, with prior methods for grounding LMMs~\citep{zhao2023bubogpt, peng2024grounding, lai2024lisa, rasheed2024glamm}. \emph{Even without grounding supervision}, our \ourmethod leads to 42.7 mask recall for the original LLaVA-1.5~\citep{liu2024improved}, which is already \emph{higher than all the previous grounding LMMs}.
-As a general approach, \ourmethod can be used in conjunction with recent LMMs such as LLaVA-NeXT~\citep{li2024llavanext-strong} and Cambrian-1~\citep{tong2024cambrian}, and benefit from their improved visual encoding and vision-language capabilities.
-Compared with CLIP-based LMMs, \ourmodel provides better localized visual features and improves the grounding ability.
-When using our \ourmodel as the LMM, we reach the highest 44.2 test recall.
-Our method achieves pixel grounding but does not suffer from the supervision bias brought by grounding annotations, and thus better preserves the text-only conversation abilities, as shown by the higher METEOR scores.
-Appendix~\ref{app:qual} shows more qualitative results on GCG.
+Table~\ref{tab:gcg_vqa} compares our approach with previous grounding LMMs~\citep{peng2024grounding, lai2024lisa, rasheed2024glamm} on the test set of the Grand$_f$ dataset~\citep{rasheed2024glamm}.
+For this GCG task, our \ourmethod uses SAM~\citep{kirillov2023segment} as the segmentation model, and employs spaCy~\citep{spaCy} to parse model responses into noun phrases for grounding. \emph{Even without grounding supervision}, our \ourmethod leads to 43.5 mask recall for the original LLaVA-1.5~\citep{liu2024improved}, which is already \emph{higher than all the previous grounding LMMs}.
+As a general approach, \ourmethod can be used in conjunction with recent LMMs such as Qwen2.5-VL~\cite{bai2025qwen2} and InternVL-2.5~\cite{chen2024expanding}, and unlock their implicitly learned visual grounding ability.
+Compared to CLIP-based LMMs, \ourmodel provides better localized visual features and improves the grounding ability.
+Using our \ourmodel as the base LMM, we reach the highest 46.4 test recall.
+Our method achieves pixel grounding, but does not suffer from the supervision bias brought by grounding annotations, and thus better preserves the text-only conversation abilities, as shown by the higher METEOR scores.